 A chapter 13 trustee is a person appointed by the United States trustee to collect payments from the debtor, make payments to creditors in the manner set forth in the debtor’s plan, and administer the debtor’s chapter 13 case until it is closed.
 In some cases the chapter 13 trustee is required to perform certain other duties.
 The debtor is required to cooperate with the chapter 13 trustee.

 9. What debts may be paid under a chapter 13 plan?

 Any debts whatsoever, whether they are secured or unsecured.
 Even debts that are nondischargeable, such as debts for student loans or child support, may be paid under a Chapter 13 plan.

-No. While priority debts, such as debts for domestic support obligations andtaxes, and fully secured debts must be paid in full under a Chapter 13 plan, only an amount that the debtor can reasonably afford must be paid on most debts.
-The unpaid balances of most debts that are not paid in full under a Chapter 13 plan are discharged upon the completion or termination of the plan.
+No. While priority debts, such as debts for domestic support obligations, taxes, and those that are fully secured must be paid in full under a chapter 13 plan, only an amount that the debtor can reasonably afford must be paid on most debts.
+The unpaid balances of most debts that are not paid in full under a chapter 13 plan are discharged upon the completion or termination of the plan.